-

 CUTS:

-- Blu-ray B France- Editions Montparnasse - No cuts.
+- Blu-ray B France- Editions Montparnasse - No cuts - restored version.

 -